hsnucnmc/winter-2022/periodic_processes.md

 - `,` - Many values
 - `/` - Every time unit

+You can use [this website](https://crontab.guru/) to write correct config.

 <!--

 `/` just like Python for loop `step` argument